tudo-math-ls3/FeatFlow2/benchmark/readme.txt

          associated to a specific application defined by the "appl =" parameter in the .fbconf file.

-         Example: The test id "CC2D_001" in "tests/cc2d.fbconf" defines a test with the application "appl = cc2d".
+         Example: The test ID "CC2D_001" in "tests/cc2d.fbconf" defines a test to be run with help of the application "appl = cc2d".

       -> The file [testcase-file].fbconf contains a list of all test IDs that should be executed.
 Comment lines start with the hash character.
+         Alternatively, it is possible to directly specify the test ID on the command line.

+      ./runtests                   or        make run

-      -> The make target "run" is provided for convenience only and does nothing more than started the benchmark exeuction by invoking the command './runtests'.
+      -> The make target "run" is provided for convenience only and does nothing more than started the benchmark execution by invoking the command './runtests'.

-         Example: To start the testcase with id "CC2D_001", one can use the following two commands:

-             echo CC2D_001 > cc2d_problem.fbconf
-             make cc2d_problem
-	     ./runtests
+      In queueing environment like LiDO-1, LiDO-2, NEC SX-8/9 or on the D-GRID cluster (DGRZR) one most likely does *not* want to run the simulations on the gateway node one is logged into.
+Instead, a jobfile needs to be created per test ID and submitted to the queue.
+      Currently, Feat2 only has one of these automatic submission scripts:

-           or
+      bin/lido_schedule_tests [testcase-file]         or

-             echo CC2D_001 > cc2d_problem.fbconf
-             make cc2d_problem
+      bin/lido_schedule_tests [testID]

+      -> The script does basically the same as "make [testcase-file|testID]", but beyond that also automagically determines the most appropriate queue based on
+	 * configured settings for walltime (hardcoded in the header of bin/lido_schedule_tests),
+	 * the necessary number of processes (which is trivially 1 given that Feat2 supports serial applications only)
+         * the interconnect (trivial for Feat2 as well: ethernet) Then, the script tries very hard to submit the job, in particular in case the queue is so full that no more jobs are accepted at first.

+   Summary to set up and run benchmark in non-queueing environments:

+     cd Featflow2/benchmark
+     ./configure
-	     make run
+     make benchmark alltests run

-	   or even shorter

-             echo CC2D_001 > cc2d_problem.fbconf
+   Summary to set up and run on LiDO-1:

+     cd Featflow2/benchmark
+     ./configure
-             make cc2d_problem run
+     make benchmark
+     bin/lido_schedule_tests alltests

+   How is the benchmark run?

            The test ID "CC2D_001" defines that the underlying application is "cc2d" because of "appl = cc2d".
 So, the binary "feat2benchmark-cc2d" is used.
 The application is